Important: Changes made after March 24, 2021

 - Use the same network objects in all policies.

 - Automate actions across cloud and on-premises using the same Security Management API.

 - Toggle Manage Internet Access Policy from SmartConsole to the ON position.

 Prepare an API Key

-Your on-premises Security Management Server will connect securely to your account at the Check Point Infinity Portal using an API Key.
+Your on-premises Security Management Server has to connect securely to your account on the Check Point Infinity Portal using an API Key.

 An API Key consists of a Client ID and a Secret Key.
-Both will be used in the next step.
+Both are used in the next step.

 Install the Install Cloud Policy component on your on-premises Security Management Server